FICA tip credit helps businesses that pay employment taxes on employee tips

 Restaurants can reduce the federal taxes they owe by claiming a credit for FICA taxes they pay on tips reported by employees.
 Here’s how.

-A quick refresher on why employers owe FICA tax on tips
+A quick refresher on why employers owe employment taxes on tips

-If you’re already familiar with why restaurants pay FICA taxes on income they didn’t actually pay to employees, skip ahead to the next section.
+If you’re already familiar with why restaurants pay FICA and Medicare taxes on amounts paid to employees by customers, skip ahead to the next section.
 If not, here’s a quick refresher on the process:

-Employees who get more than $20 in tips in a month are required to report the amount of tips they received to their employer at least once a month.
+- Employees who get more than $20 in tips in a month are required to report the sum of tips they receive to their employer at least once a month.

-When employees get their paycheck for hourly wages, employers withhold income and FICA taxes.
+- When employees get their paycheck for hourly wages, employers withhold income and employment taxes.

-Employers of tipped employees must also withhold the employee’s share of FICA taxes due on the tip income reported.
+- Employers of tipped employees must also withhold the employee’s share of employment taxes due on the tip income reported.

-Those same employers then remit the withholdings to the government, and they’re required to add the employers’ matching share of FICA taxes owed based on the total of each employee’s wages and tips.
+- When those employers remit the withholdings to the government, they’re required to add their matching share of the employment taxes owed based on the total of each employee’s wages and tips.

 What is the FICA tip credit?

-The FICA tip credit gives some relief to employers who pay FICA taxes on tip income that was paid to their employees by someone else.
-The credit reduces the federal income tax of the employer by an amount based on the employer’s share of FICA taxes paid on a portion-reported tips.
+The FICA tip credit, formally referred to as the “Credit for Portion of Employer Social Security Paid with Respect to Employee Cash Tips,” attempts to give some relief to businesses that pay an employer’s share of employment taxes on tip income paid to their employees by someone else.
+Even though the shorthand name of the law mentions only FICA taxes, it allows employers to take a credit against their federal income tax based on the amount of FICA and Medicare taxes paid on tips reported to the employer.
+The credit reduces the federal income tax of the employer by an amount based on the employer’s share of employment taxes paid on a portion of reported tips.